Anyone Art --Present and explain art projects with one step directions. ...

 For safety's sake, store your sharp and potentially threatening objects well away from students.
 If you have students who might get into trouble with them, a locked cabinet is not a bad idea.
 However, whenever it is possible, give students your trust and let them exercise some freedom in borrowing materials.
 Other Considerations-Socially and emotionally disturbed students are often at odds with both themselves and the world.
 Ideally, the art room is a place where success can be experienced and accomplishments made.
 The atmosphere should be supportive, unreasonable expectations avoided.

-Furniture-Because many learning disabled students are distracted quite frequently, it is a good idea to provide an area in the room where they might go occasionally to focus on a particular task.
+LEARNING DISABLED Furniture-Because many learning disabled students are distracted quite frequently, it is a good idea to provide an area in the room where they might go occasionally to focus on a particular task.
 You can call this a study area or learning center, but its main function is to separate the student from the background noise.
 You might want to bracket the desk (or table) on the front or sides with cardboard or pegboard.
 You can even fit some desks into cut down refrigerator cartons.
 Be sure that work surfaces are not in any shadows.

 Some learning disabled students may be poorly coordinated.
 If your students show these traits, design your room in an obstacle-free manner, leaving plenty of room to move about with ease.